0liNewton/IDS6938-SimulationTechniques/Homework1/Readme.md

 >**Does the jello behave realistically?
 What integration method did you choose to make the Jello stable?**

 The jello behaves somewhat realistically.
 The jello falls and hits the ground, albeit slowly.
 The jello also jiggles slightly after falling.
 That being said, the jello fails to bounce and the jiggle is delayed.
-I wasn't able to perfect the forces or the collision so instead of bouncing the jello jiggles off the ground at different points across time.
+I wasn't able to perfect the forces or the collision.
+Instead of bouncing the jello jiggles off of the ground at different points across time.
 I chose the RK4 method as it was the most stable and produced the desired results, at least to the best of my ability.

 >**How would you model and simulate water (in terms of a continuous simulation)?**

 An object with many particles would need to be created.
-Newtonian forces would be used to simulate the gravity's effect on the water.
-Spring forces, such as shear bend forces, could be used to create the waves and other fluid-like movement.
+Newtonian forces could be used to simulate the gravity's effect on the water.
+Spring forces, such as shear and bend forces, could be used to create the waves and other fluid-like movement.

 ##